Racism for White People 101: A Crash Course in How Your Black Friend Doesn't Absolve You of Your Racism

 The problem with white children learning about racism from public education is that the school curriculum and the western concept of education as a whole was created by and for white people.
 Therefore, school is a white supremacist institution.
 As such, our society has generation after generation of children growing into adults who will do anything to keep from being called racist except not be racist.
 We use every tactic and excuse in the book.
 From "I have friends that are Black" to the ridiculous and fallacious concept of "reverse racism" to justify, deny, and deflect our racist proclivities.

 One of the most misunderstood aspects of racism is that it is both durable and dynamic.
 Racism adjusts itself to be compatible with the times.
 This is because, contrary to popular white belief, racism is not based on the idea of a love/hate paradigm.
 That's just an expression of it.
 One of many different expressions of it.
 Racism doesn't just look like white hoods and burning crosses because racism doesn't just target skin color, it also targets culture.
 It can just as easily be expressed by fetishizing Black bodies and putting dread locs in our hair.
+White people who exclusively date people of another race are domenstrating yet another latent form of racism.
+They've either reduced the value of their prefered counterpart down to a sexual fetish or they're using them to try and disprove their own racism.
+In either instance, the humanity and equal status of the other race is dissolved.
+In most cases, our motives are so ingrained and subconscious that we're bereft of the realization that we even do this.
 Most people who are racist have no idea that they're racist.
 The genocidal nature of overt racism is actually the minority of racists.
 These days, most white people are so pressed to prove we aren't racist that our efforts to do so only end up highlighting our racism.
 Racism is, in fact, based on the idea of an inferior/superior paradigm.
 However, most of us fail to understand that you can love a dog and still treat like it's inferior to you.
 Our racism is just as predominant and axiomatic in the white savior complex as it is in lynching black men.

 Unfortunately, instead of attempting to gain a more comprehensive understanding of what racism is, we tend to focus more on our own feelings that arise when we're confronted with our own racism.
 When posed face to face with our own indoctrinated racism, we become either fragile or arrogant as a defense mechanism.
 We become so hurt that someone could possibly think we're racist, that our own feelings of offense and indignation take precedents over eliminating racism - in all of its forms.
 Nevertheless, as the venerable Angela Davis said, "it is no longer enough to not be racist.
 It is time to be anti-racist."
 If we are not actively working to deconstruct racism, it means that we are complicit in its continuity.
 Anyone who idly stands by and allows something to continue is just as culpable as those who actively perpetuate it.
 This means that we as white people need to stop prioritizing our feelings over the eradication of racism and start acknowledging our racist indoctrination.
 This includes encountering the topic with some semblance of humility and compassion.
 If we're going to deconstruct racism, there are 5 fundamental elements that we need to understand.